iamwilhelm/use.gpu/README.md

  - [Reconcile All The Things](https://acko.net/blog/reconcile-all-the-things/) - Memoization and reconciliation
  - [Live - Headless React](https://acko.net/blog/live-headless-react/) - Live run-time and WebGPU
  - [Frickin' Shaders with Frickin' Laser Beams](https://acko.net/blog/frickin-shaders-with-frickin-laser-beams/) - Shader closures and linker

-**WebGPU is not yet available in mainline browsers, which means you need e.g. Google Chrome Dev to run the example app.
-You will need to turn on the `chrome://flags/#enable-unsafe-webgpu` flag.**

 ![public/cube.png](public/cube.png)